Silver Hugo Award for Best Actress

 The Silver Hugo Award for Best Actress is one of the awards presented annually by the Chicago International Film Festival to recognize an actress who has delivered an outstanding performance.
 The jury chooses the winner from the films competing at the festival.
-It was first awarded in 1967.
+It was first awarded in 1965; the award for Best Actress was given under the Golden Plaque section for a few years in the 1980s, and its winners are included in this category.